 Tohatsu 60 HP outboard motor MFS60A

-With a sleek look, the new MFS60A 4-stroke outboard is made with new technologies and features.
-By utilizing proven technology such as; electronic fuel injection (EFI), dual intake valves, anodized pistons and a custom roller rocker arm, your time on the water will be equipped with smoother, faster acceleration.
+With a sleek design, the new MFS60A 4-stroke outboard is built with new technologies and features.
+By utilizing proven technology such as electronic fuel injection (EFI), dual intake valves, anodized pistons, and a modified roller rocker arm, your time on the water will be equipped with smoother, faster acceleration.

 This outboard motor is suitable for water sports; for water skiing, wakeboarding or wakefoiling (for boats with a speed from 20 kilometers per hour for beginners up to 35 kilometers per hour for advanced users).

-As a rule of thumb, for fast boats you need 1 hp for 10 to 20 kilograms of total weight.
-Based on this, this outboard motor is then suitable for 600 to 1,200 kilograms of total weight.
+A rule of thumb is that for fast boats, you need 1 hp for a total weight of 10 to 20 kilograms.
+Based on this, this outboard motor is suitable for a total weight of 600 to 1,200 kilograms.

 -

-Test report sailing test 1: Topcraft 565 : In the well of the test boat hangs a 60hp Tohatsu, a fine three-cylinder petrol engine.
-It is a new model that was introduced this year and is the lightest in its class with a weight of 98.5 kilograms.
-This engine is also equipped with the most modern gadgets such as EcoMo and Blast.
-These are provisions that make the engine run more economically, without loss of power.
-It is a fine, smooth power source, which runs whisper-quietly in the well and looks modern.
+Test report sailing test 1: Topcraft 565 : The test boat's well is equipped with a 60hp Tohatsu, a powerful three-cylinder gasoline engine.
+It's a new model introduced this year and is the lightest in its class, tipping the scales at 98.5 kilograms.
+This engine is also equipped with state-of-the-art features like EcoMo and Blast.
+These features make the engine run more efficiently without sacrificing power.
+It's a smooth, responsive engine that idles quietly and looks modern.

-On this day with a lot of waves and wind we note a top speed of 43 kilometers per hour .
-That is a nice speed, but this tender will undoubtedly come into its own as a water-displacement tender or fast sailing when the conditions are optimal.
+On this day with lots of waves and wind we note A top speed of 43 kilometers per hour .
+That's a good speed, but this tender is undoubtedly better suited as a displacement tender or a fast-sailing tender when conditions are optimal.

 -